American Pie (song): Background and release

-Release and reception
+Reception

-Released on February 28, 2000, the song was a worldwide hit, reaching No. 1 in many countries, including the United Kingdom, Australia, Iceland, Italy, Germany, Switzerland, Austria and Finland.
+"American Pie" was an international hit, reaching number one in numerous countries, including the United Kingdom, Australia, Iceland, Mexico, Italy, Germany, Switzerland, Austria and Finland.
 The song was the 19th-best-selling single of 2000 in the UK and the ninth best-selling single of 2000 in Sweden.
-The single was not released commercially in the United States, but it reached No. 29 on the Billboard Hot 100 due to strong radio airplay.
+The single was not released commercially in the United States, but it reached number 29 on the Billboard Hot 100 due to strong radio airplay.

-Chuck Taylor from Billboard, was impressed by the recording and commented, "Applause to Madonna for not pandering to today's temporary trends and for challenging programmers to broaden their playlists. ...
+Despite the commercial success, the cover received mixed to unfavorable reviews from music critics.
+Chuck Taylor of Billboard was impressed by the recording and commented, "Applause to Madonna for not pandering to today's temporary trends and for challenging programmers to broaden their playlists. ...
 In all, a fine preview of the forthcoming soundtrack to The Next Best Thing."
 Peter Robinson of The Guardian called the cover as "brilliant".
 Don McLean himself praised the cover, saying it was "a gift from a goddess", and that her version is "mystical and sensual".
 NME, on the other hand, gave it a negative review, saying that "Killdozer did it first and did it better", that it was "sub-karaoke fluff" and that "it's a blessing she didn't bother recording the whole thing."
+It was rated number 3 in both a 2011 Rolling Stone reader poll and a 2023 A.V.
+Club article ranking the worst cover songs of all time.
+It was the only song to appear in the top five on both lists.

 In 2017, the Official Charts Company stated the song had sold 400,000 copies in the United Kingdom and was her 16th best selling single to date in the nation.

 Music video

-The music video, filmed in the southern United States and in London and directed by Philipp Stölzl, depicts a diverse array of ordinary Americans, including scenes showing same-sex couples kissing.
+The music video, filmed in the southern United States and in London, and directed by Philipp Stölzl, depicts a diverse array of ordinary Americans, including scenes showing same-sex couples kissing.
 Throughout the music video Madonna, who is wearing a tiara on her head, dances and sings in front of a large American flag.

-Two official versions of the video were produced, the first of which now appears on Madonna's greatest-hits DVD compilation, Celebration, and was released as the official video worldwide.
-The second version was issued along with the "Humpty Remix", a more upbeat and dance-friendly version of the song.
-This video was aired on MTV's dance channel in the United States to promote the film The Next Best Thing, starring Madonna and Rupert Everett; it contains totally different footage and new outtakes of the original and omits the lesbian kiss.
+Two versions of the video were produced, the first of which was released as the official video worldwide, and later appeared on Madonna's Celebration: The Video Collection (2009).
+The second version used the "Humpty Remix", a more upbeat and dance-friendly version of the song.
+The latter aired on MTV in the US to promote The Next Best Thing; it features different footage and new outtakes of the original while omitting the lesbian kiss.
 Everett, who provides backing vocals in the song, is also featured in the video.